olga-f/JSPrep/README.md

 This repository holds the source code for the [https://jsprep.org site](https://jsprep.org).

-This site is a progressive web application built with [React](https://reactjs.org/), [GraphQL](https://graphql.org/), backed by [Django](https://www.djangoproject.com/).
+The web application uses [React](https://reactjs.org/), [GraphQL](https://graphql.org/), backed by [Django](https://www.djangoproject.com/).

-On the front-end, this project uses [Apollo Client](https://www.apollographql.com/docs/react/) - JavaScript GraphQL client.
+On the front-end, this project utilizes [Apollo Client](https://www.apollographql.com/docs/react/) - JavaScript GraphQL client.
 Apollo Client takes care of the request cycle from start to finish, including tracking loading and error states.

 On the back-end, this project uses [Graphene](https://graphene-python.org/) - a Python library for building GraphQL APIs.